 10 WAYS TO REDUCE DISTRACTIONS

-Practice daily meditation because it trains your mind to let go of thoughts which interrupt you so you can find it easier to centre (and stay centred) on just one thing.
+10. Meditate daily: Practice daily meditation because it trains your mind to let go of thoughts which interrupt you so you can find it easier to centre (and stay centred) on just one thing.
+Read more about mindfulness and how this impacts your attention span and ability to stay focused.

 A NOTE ABOUT CLUTTER